Post-concussion syndrome: Psychotherapy

 Psychological treatment, to which about 40% of PCS patients are referred for consultation, has been shown to reduce problems.
 Ongoing disabilities may be treated with therapy to improve function at work, or in social or other contexts.
 Therapy aims to aid in the gradual return to work and other preinjury activities, as symptoms permit.
-A protocol for PCS treatment has been designed based on the principles behind Cognitive behavioral therapy (CBT), a psychotherapy aimed at influencing disturbed emotions by improving thoughts and behaviors.
+A protocol for PCS treatment has been designed based on the principles behind cognitive behavioral therapy (CBT), a psychotherapy aimed at influencing disturbed emotions by improving thoughts and behaviors.
 CBT may help prevent persistence of iatrogenic symptoms – those that occur because health care providers create the expectation that they will.
 A risk exists that the power of suggestion may worsen symptoms and cause long-term disabilities; therefore, when counseling is indicated, the therapist must take a psychological origin of symptoms into account and not assume that all symptoms are a direct result of neurological damage from the injury.

 In situations such as motor vehicle accidents or following a violent attack, the post-concussion syndrome may be accompanied by posttraumatic stress disorder, which is important to recognize and treat in its own right.
 People with PTSD, depression, and anxiety can be treated with medication and psychotherapy.

-Upper cervical care
+Physical therapy

-Post-concussion syndrome can sometimes be the result of a misalignment in the upper cervical spine (neck) specifically the C1 (Atlas) or C2 (Axis) which surround the brain stem.
-Some individuals have found relief through upper cervical care.
-An upper cervical chiropractor is a specialist who uses x-rays to identify misalignments in the upper cervical spine then gently repositions the top two bones of the neck.
-There are currently approximately seven different chiropractic methods of repositioning the C1 bone, however the three most popular techniques are NUCCA (adjustment done by hand), Blair Technique (adjustment done by hand), and Atlas Orthogonal (adjustment done by a machine).
+Concussion protocols are continuously changing, with the common recommendation remaining both physical and cognitive rest.
+Exercise should be implemented as soon as possible after the initial rest period as this lowers the risk of post concussion syndrome (PCS) and overall symptoms.
+Moderate intensity aerobic exercise will provide therapeutic benefits and reintroduce the body to movement.
+Patients should begin with 20 minutes of brisk walking or an exercise bike set with mild resistance.
+If this exacerbates any symptoms, like headache or dizziness, the individual should stop exercising and try again the following day.